Marietta Hit and Run Accident Lawyer

 Leaving a car accident scene is illegal.
 Drivers who choose to drive away from a collision are risking felony charges for this serious offense.
 If convicted, they would receive a criminal record and would likely spend time in a state prison.

-Yet many people decide that leaving the scene of the accident is their best option.
+Yet many people choose to leave the scene of the accident, believing it’s their only option.
 The most common reason why drivers choose to flee the scene of the accident is to circumvent serious criminal charges, which may include the following:

 • Driving while impaired or intoxicated by alcohol or drugs